 Contribute to the Commission

 The Commission will provide evidence-based policy recommendations for the development of a new industrial strategy.
-An open call for evidence has been announced.
+Read our open call for evidence and the key themes and questions we are exploring.

 We will examine the strengths and weaknesses of the UK economy, assess future challenges and opportunities; consider the relationship between the state, business and other bodies including universities; and set out the lessons from past UK experience and international comparisons.
 We will engage with leading experts, businesses and organisations from a wide range of sectors and industries.